rcrderby/crg-container/README.md

 ### Stop the CRG Application

-To stop the instance of CRG running in Docker Compose:
+You may stop the instance of CRG running in Docker Compose anytime, and your configuration and game data will persist.

 1. Press `Ctrl+C` to stop CRG.